gardener/gardener/docs/api-reference/extensions.md

 </em>
 </td>
 <td>
-<p>Name specifies the name of the worker pool the container runtime should be available for.</p>
+<p>Name specifies the name of the worker pool the container runtime should be available for.
+This field is immutable.</p>
 </td>
 </tr>
 <tr>